 Top Myths About Power Washing Debunked (Part Three)

-Myth 8: Power Washing Is Perfect For Roof Cleaning
+Myth 8: Power Washing Is Perfect for Roof Cleaning

 Fact: Roofs Need Specialized Soft Washing, Not High Pressure